timbrinson/FloraCatalog/docs/VISION_STATEMENT.md

 ## The FloraCatalog Mission: Bridging the Gap
 FloraCatalog is designed to address these siloes by connecting cultivated plant records to natural plant concepts.
 We build a multi-layered knowledge base upon the advanced work of existing authorities.

+### The UI Philosophy: Findability & Density
+We recognize that for a botanical catalog, the user interface is the primary value driver.
+- **The Grid Experience (90% Priority):** The primary focus is a robust, high-performance "Smart Spreadsheet" (Data Grid).
+It must handle 1.4 million records with instant search, multi-rank grouping, and stable filtering.
+If a user cannot find a plant quickly, the data's richness is irrelevant.
+- **The Knowledge Layer (Details Panel):** While the grid handles "Findability," the Details Panel provides "Depth."
+This panel is an interactive workspace for horticultural context, supporting highly variable traits (e.g., spine color for Agave vs. leaf shape for Acer).

 ### 1. The Natural Core (WCVP)
 We use the **World Checklist of Vascular Plants (WCVP)** as our foundational backbone.
 - **Role:** It provides the "Source of Truth" for natural nomenclature (Genus, Species, Infraspecies).